StefanSchroeder/Gocal/README.md

 but the configuration file for pcal is really complex.
 * Also, I'd love to setup a website, where you generate PDFs on the web.
 * Your feature here!
+* I have no plans to put multiple month on a single page (yearly calendar).
+If you need that, create a 12-page calendar and use the plethora of pdf-tools to rearrange the PDF that gocal produced.
+E.g. pdf2ps, psbook, psnup, pdftk, etc.

 Known bugs
 ==========